prismicio/slice-machine/CONTRIBUTING.md

 #### "SM" Types

 - Slice Machine contains Slice Machine-specific versions of some `@prismicio/types-internal` types.
 For example, Slice Machine's `GroupSM` is a modified version of `@prismicio/types-internal`'s `Group`.
 - The "SM" types contain reshaped data that make it easy to perform Slice Machine-specific transformations.
-For example, `GroupSM` uses an array to define its fields, while `Group` uses an object.
+For example, `GroupSM` uses an array to define its fields while `Group` uses an object.
 The array makes it easy to change the order of fields.
-- "SM" types generally have `fromSM` and `toSM` helpers to convert one data type into the other.
+- "SM" types have `fromSM` and `toSM` helpers to convert one data type into the other.
 - The "SM" types will be removed at some point in the future to simplify cross-repository development.

 #### Tests